msuefishlab/paramormyrops_rnaseq/README.md

 # paramormyrops_rnaseq
-Analysis scripts and code for Paramormyrops RNA-seq project (<insert citation here>)
+Analysis scripts and code for Paramormyrops RNA-seq project (Citation Forthcoming)

 This repository contains files with the code we used in our analysis.